 Rokinon 50mm f1.2 Review | Bottom Line

 The Samyang 50mm f1.2 or Rokinon 50mm f1.2, is a solid choice for any mirrorless APS-C shooter that wants manual focus.
 I even think it’s great for Fujifilm shooters since it holds its ground against Fujinon lenses.
-I know a lot people buying mirrorless want and miss manual focus, and this is a nice place to start without spending a ton of money on adapting Voigtlanders.
+I know a lot of people that buy mirrorless cameras and miss manual focus, and this is a nice place to start without spending a ton of money on adapting Voigtlander.

-If you’re on the fence about switching to a manual focus lens and are a bit nervous about spending all that money on something you might hate, then I recommend the 7Artisan lenses until you can get comfortable and confidant with manual.
+If you’re on the fence about switching to a manual focus lens and are a bit nervous about spending all that money on something you might hate, then I recommend the 7Artisan or TTArtisan lenses until you can get comfortable and confident with manual focus.

 Rokinon 50mm f1.2 Sample Photos